-Paragraph 288, Subsection 18: The ALACs understanding of the IRP is that it is an evaluation of ICANN actions and a determination of whether the ICANN Bylaws and Articles of Incorporation were followed.
+Paragraph 268, Subsection 18: The ALACs understanding of the IRP is that it is an evaluation of ICANN actions and a determination of whether the ICANN Bylaws and Articles of Incorporation were followed.
 The proposal text implies that the IRP will order that the breach be remedied, but does not dictate exactly what the remedy will be.
 The ALAC Supports this, but believes that it must be explicit that the IRP cannot dictate specific courses of action.
 If this interpretation is not correct and the intent is that an IRP can dictate specific remedies, then the ALAC strongly objects.

 Paragraph 268, Subsection 2b: The ALAC supports the ability of the IRP to reconcile conflicting “expert panel” decisions, but notes that such decisions will not simply be a judgement that the Bylaws were not followed.
-The proposal should allow for an IRP outcome that specifically addresses the IRP addressing such issues.Section 6.
+The proposal should allow for an IRP outcome that specifically addresses the IRP addressing such issues.

+Paragraph 275: IRP must be replace by Reconsideration process?

+Section 6.
 Community Mechanism as Sole Member Model

-Section 6.1, SO/AC Membership Model: There must be a limitation of the minimum number of ACs and SOs that are “opted in” in order for the CMSM to be allowed to function.
+Section 6.1, SO/AC Membership Model: There must be a minimum number of ACs and SOs that are “opted in” in order for the CMSM to be allowed to function.
 Any less than three implies that ICANN may be captured.
 The value three presumes the current number of SO/ACs and might need to change if the number of SO/ACs changes.
-This threshold would similarly need to be reviewed if the overall mix of SO/ACs changed – as might happen if the gNSO were to split into multiple SOs just as the DNSO did.
+This threshold would similarly need to be reviewed if the overall mix of SO/ACs changed – as might happen if (for example) the gNSO were to split into multiple SOs just as the DNSO did.

 Paragraph 319-334: The ALAC supports the (5x5)+(2x2) model, with the understanding that should the ICANN Bylaws be altered to no longer have the SSAC members and Chair appointed by the ICANN Board, that the SSAC would be granted a weight of 5, commensurate with the importance of security and stability in ICANN’s mission.